What makes Nepal different than other countries

 Sustainable Tourism

 Nepal promotes sustainable tourism practices that minimize negative impacts on the environment and culture while maximizing benefits to local communities.
 Sustainable tourism guidelines and regulations are in place to ensure responsible tourism activities, waste management, energy conservation, and the preservation of cultural sites.
-Communitybased homestays, ecolodges, and trekking practices that respect nature and local traditions are encouraged.
+Encourage community-based homestays, eco-lodges, and trekking practices that respect nature and local traditions.

 Climate Change Adaptation